centuri-engineering/git_tuto/main.md

 -------

-## Github and Gitlab, multi-user collaborations
+## Github and Gitlab, multi-user collaboration

-0. one user, several forks: `pull`, `push`
+1. one user, several forks: `pull`, `push`

-1. project architecture (and a word on licenses)

 2. pull requests

+3. Issues and bug reports

-3. introduction to Continuous Integration
+4. introduction to Continuous Integration

 # git as a single user